joshbegley/nyt-latest/README.md

 **Kyrsten Sinema’s Exit From the Democratic Party**\
 `Readers analyze the senator’s decision to become an independent.
-Also: The incumbent’s advantage; Black homeowners; an opera buff’s dream; alone, and feree.`\
+Also: The incumbent’s advantage; Black homeowners; an opera buff’s dream; alone, and free.`\
 https://nytimes.com/2022/12/12/opinion/letters/kyrsten-sinema-democrats.html?searchResultPosition=2

 **Ashley Bickerton, Unflinchingly Honest About His Work and Illness**\